International Students

 *See below for what materials you need to apply for an I-20*

-What will I Need to Apply for an I-20?
+What will I need to apply for an I-20?

 • Copy of the biographical page of your passport